-The only data in the Activity Model Cost Pools module is the Labor Survey results.
+The only data in the Activity Model Cost Pools module is the Labor Survey Start Printed Page 6268results.
 This input was accomplished by converting the hours each respondent recorded for their position and for each activity they performed during the Labor Survey into percentages of FTEs.

 Local Coordinator Certification (LCC) Trainings Cost Assessment

 ECA provided the expenditures to date spent on external Learning Management System (LMS) vendor.
 The cost estimate for the in-house LMS was based on Deloitte's own estimate using interviews, training system requirements, subject-matter experts, and industry standards.

 The cost estimates for the development of the Designation Processing System, Electronic File Conversion, and Complaint Management Workflow Module were based on Deloitte's own estimate using interviews, ECA/EC system requirements, subject-matter experts, and industry standards.

 The data from Other Cost Pools is derived from the GS Schedule Rates, Baseline ECA Budget, LCC Cost Assessment, DPS Cost Assessment, and SEVIS & FTE Data modules.

 - Deloitte used the following methods to derive ECA/EC non-labor cost data:

 —The FY2013 and FY2014 budgetary data has been taken from ECA projected data found in the Baseline ECA Budget module.

 —The Local Coordinator Certification Training Cost Assessment and the Designation Processing Cost Assessment are derived from the calculations in LCC Cost Assessment and DPS Cost Assessment modules, respectively.